itlleat/commander-shape/README.md

 ## Project Description

 Welcome!
 This application creates a three letter logo inside of a shape as a .svg file using Node.js, Inquirer, and Jest.
 The user can select a text color and a shape color using common keywords or hexadecimal.
-To make this app more practical for the average user I've added automation using robotjs so that if the user has an image or color that they prefer, but they don't know the hexadecimal number they can navigate to the project root in the terminal and run
+To make this app more practical for the average user I've added automation using robotjs so that if the user has an image or other piece of reference they'd like to draw color from, but don't know the hexadecimal number, they can navigate to the project root in the terminal and run

 ```bash
 node colorpicker.js